 * Journal subscription may be required for access.

-2 NBER-Neumark 2018* - Neumark D, Shirley P. The long-run effects of the Earned Income Tax Credit on women’s labor market outcomes.
+2 Neumark 2020* - Neumark D, Shirley P. The long-run effects of the Earned Income Tax Credit on women’s labor market outcomes.
 Labour Economics.
 2020;66:101878.

 3 NBER-Hoynes 2016 - Hoynes H, Rothstein J. Tax policy toward low-income families.
 National Bureau of Economic Research (NBER).
 2016: Working Paper 22080.

 4 Strully 2010 - Strully KW, Rehkopf DH, Xuan Z. Effects of prenatal poverty on infant health: State Earned Income Tax Credits and birth weight.
 American Sociological Review.
-2010;75(4):534–62.
+2010;75(4):534-562.

 5 UW IRP-Dahl 2009 - Dahl M, DeLeire T, Schwabish J. Stepping stone or dead end?
 The effect of the EITC on earnings growth.
 Madison: Institute for Research on Poverty (IRP), University of Wisconsin-Madison; 2009: Discussion Paper 1365-09.

 6 Hotz 2003 - Hotz VJ, Scholz JK.
 The Earned Income Tax Credit.
-In: Means-tested transfer programs in the United States.
-(Moffitt RA, ed.).
-University of Chicago Press; 2003.
+In: Moffitt RA, ed.
+Means-Tested Transfer Programs in the United States.
+University of Chicago Press; 2003:141-198.

 7 Ellwood 2000* - Ellwood DT.
 The impact of the Earned Income Tax Credit and social policy reforms on work, marriage, and living arrangements.
 National Tax Journal.
 2000;53(4 Part 2):1063-1105.